 The Rivera Julka Law Group of Bay Shore New York assists immigrants who hope to live and work permanently in the U.S. to obtain a green card.
 Please visit the green card page to learn more about this service.

-For more information about Temporary Protected Status, use the contact form below to request a free consultation with an attorney at the Rivera Julka Law Group of Bay Shore, New York.
+For more information about Temporary Protected Status, use the contact form below to request a consultation with an attorney at the Rivera Julka Law Group of Bay Shore, New York.